 What schools can I attend as an NSE student?

-Almost 200 colleges and universities in the United States and Canada participate in the NSE program.
+Almost 200 colleges and universities in the United States, it’s Territories and Canada participate in the NSE program.
 For a list and more information about individual schools visit the NSE website at : http://nse.org/exchange/memcam.asp or pick up the NSE Directory in the Office of International and Exchange programs, Franklin Hall Room 201.

 The deadline to apply for a fall or spring placement for the next academic year is in early February.
-February 14, 2014 is the deadline for 2014-2015 priority placements.
-Because most placements are made at the annual conference, very limited options may be available after the deadline.
-If you miss this deadline and are still interested in applying, you will need to make an appointment with the NSE coordinator to discuss available options.
+February 13, 2015 is the deadline for 2015-2016 priority placements.
+Because most placements are made at the annual conference in March, very limited options may be available after the deadline.
+If you miss this deadline and are still interested in applying, contact the UMF NSE coordinator to discuss available options.

 Does it cost anything to apply?